jamduval/homework/hw_wk1.md

   * __How many orders do there appear to be?__
     * There appear to be 1834 orders.
   * __How many lines are in the file?__
-    * There are 4624 lines in the file; 4623 lines of data and 1 new line at the end.
+    * There are 4624 lines in the file; 4623 lines of data and 1 blank line which may represent either the "search tab"
   * __Which burrito is more popular, steak or chicken?__
     * __Chicken__ is more popular.
   * __Do chicken burritos more often have black beans or pinto beans?__